Accenture/openathon-2019-angular/lab-01/README.md

 We have marked the main elements like configurations files for TSLint, TypeScript and Angular, the source code directory and the dependencies declaration file:
 - **e2e** folder: contains an end-to-end test project using **[Protractor](https://www.protractortest.org/#/)**.
 - **src** folder: our source files where we will work in.
-- **angular.json**: Angular Cli configuration defaults for all projects in the workspace, including configuration options for build, serve, and test tools that the CLI uses, such as TSLint, Karma, and Protractor.
+- **angular.json**: Angular Cli configuration defaults for all projects in the workspace, including configuration options for a build, serve, and test tools that the CLI uses, such as TSLint, Karma, and Protractor.
 Here is the *prefix* **oevents** supplied when creating the project.
 - **package.json**: configures npm package dependencies that are available to all projects in the workspace.
-- **tsconfig.json**: configures and customize the compiler options.
-Remembar that TypeScript is *"compiled"* to uggly-JavaScript.
+- **tsconfig.json**: configures and customizes the compiler options.
+Remember that TypeScript is *"compiled"* to ugly-JavaScript.
 - **tslint.json**: default TSLint configuration for apps in the workspace.

-> We recommend to spend some time to check those files and folders.
+> We recommend spending some time to check those files and folders.
 It's important to understand how Angular Framework works.

 #### Have a look now to src folder